5 Steps to Starting Over in Recovery

 The unknown is scary and does prevent many from moving forward, but the alternative to starting over is also frightening.
 Ask your client to imagine where they see themself in a year, five years, or more.
 Then, guide them towards discovering how they can reach their goal and maybe even go further.
 Plans, or starting over, are life events meant to shake up a person’s routine and hopefully build a sense of satisfaction.
 Help your client understand when they choose to limit themselves.
 They create their obstacles.

-Steps to Starting Over
+5 Steps to Starting Over in Recovery

 - Find a New Perspective.
 How a person looks at something can determine how they choose to act or respond.
 When you encourage your client to view fresh starts as a positive, they can establish a path to recovery.